DCRT-LUMC/exonviz/paper.md

 ---
-title: 'ExonViz: A Python package for visualizing transcripts'
+title: 'ExonViz: A Python package and web application for visualizing transcripts'
 tags:
   - Python